alex-courtis/way-displays/README.md

 <details><summary>Laptop Lid Not Closed At Startup</summary><br>

+This will be [resolved](https://gitlab.freedesktop.org/libinput/libinput/-/merge_requests/759) with the release of libinput 1.21.0.

+In the meantime, it can be worked around:

 libinput only reports lid state at startup for _some_ lids.
 We can direct libinput to always report for our lid.
 See [Installing temporary local device quirks](https://wayland.freedesktop.org/libinput/doc/latest/device-quirks.html#device-quirks-local) for reference.

 ### 0 - Test Whether libinput Reports Your Lid